mfeinb/genie-cli/README.md

 ## ✨ Features

-- 🤖 Powered by Google's Gemini AI for accurate command suggestions
+- 🤖 Powered by Google's Gemini AI for (mostly) accurate command suggestions
 - 💬 Use natural language to get command-line suggestions
 - 🚀 Execute suggested commands directly from the tool
 - 🎨 Optional pretty output for enhanced readability